dreamdroppin/Java-Lab-006/README.md

 Analyze the execution of the loop in the Java program [LoopExecAnalysis.java](src/LoopExecAnalysis.java).

 1. Create a table showing the values of variables i and n during the execution of the loop and add it as markdown below this question, or as an image in this project.

+i: 0, n: 4
+i: 1, n: 3
+i: 2, n: 2

-2. Determine the output of the program and state it below.
+3. Determine the output of the program and state it below.

+   10
+   5
+   6
+   3
+   4
+   2

-3. Discuss if you can prove that this loop terminates for any positive value of n below this question.
+5. Discuss if you can prove that this loop terminates for any positive value of n below this question.
+Yes, once n is less than or equal to i, it'll become false.

 ## Part 2: Square Root Approximation